joakimbits/normalize/README.md

 used only a single Coral edgeTPU on a single Raspberry Pi 4.

 ## Tool for generating build dependencies: makemake.py
-This tool generates the pip and bash commands needed for bringup of a python module.

-It outputs the commands as a build rule that can be imported in a Makefile.

-It can also print such a Makefile.

-See its Usage and Examples.

-## Generic build rules: Makefile
-Rules for bringup of tools coded in Python, C, C++ and ASM.

-Assumes each python module generates its own bringup rule and can be used as a standalone tool.

-Any .c, .cpp, .s file here gets compiled and linked together into a single tool named as the parent directory.
+Any python module that imports makemake (and makemake itself) can print a Makefile for handling its dependencies and tests.
+It can also print a generic Makefile for handling all source code in its directory, including .py, .c, cpp, .s.

+Example:
+$ python3 makemake.py --makemake --generic > Makefile && make

-It builds exactly the same targets also when included in a parent Makefile.
+The generic Makefile builds exactly the same targets also when included in a parent Makefile, and will not cause conflict with the existing python environment since it creates its own python venv from it.

+Python version 3.9 or later is required.

 ## Many items in multiple boxes: bottle-top_has_bottle_and_also_its_box_slot.xml
 A template with precise labelling of object sizes within a complex image.